-I have since eliminated all operating systems from my mining operations except Windows 10 (which is a necessary evil for GPU and CPU mining) and Bitmain ASIC products.
-I have learned one central mining control system (Awesome Miner – discussed below) through which I can download several different types of mining software and also control and update all of my Bitmain ASICs.
+I have since eliminated all operating systems from my mining operations except for HIVE OSand Bitmain ASIC products.
+I have learned one central mining control system through which I can download several different types of mining software and also control and update all of my Bitmain ASICs.

 Purchasing Miners that are very energy efficient.